-The leading organizations engaged in research on "Toxicity of steel-implants" had been found out by the volume of publications and citation analysis, the parameters used are the minimum number of documents of an organization as one and the minimum number of citations of organizations as one.
-The leading organization in the research regarding "Toxicity of steel-implants", with the highest number of publications and citations, was the Tulane University of United States of America (Refer to table 2).
+The leading organizations engaged in research on "Toxicity on hip-implants" had been found out by the volume of publications and citation analysis, the parameters used are the minimum number of documents of an organization as one and the minimum number of citations of organizations as one.
+The leading organization in the research regarding "Toxicity on hip-implants", with the highest number of publications and citations, was the Rush

+University Medical Center of United States of America and University of Strathclyde of Scotland (Refer to table 2).